ikvk/imap_tools/README.rst

 * str, that is comma separated uids
 * Sequence, that contains str uids

-Get uids using maibox methods: uids, fetch.
+To get uids, use the maibox methods: uids, fetch.

 For actions with a large number of messages imap command may be too large and will cause exception at server side, use 'limit' argument for fetch in this case.